giusdp/bevy_talks/docs/src/builder/index.md

 # Talk Builder

-You can build dialogue graphs programmatically using an implementation of the builder pattern: `TalkBuilder`.
+You can build dialogue graphs programmatically using the `TalkBuilder`.

 > [&#9432;]
 > The `TalkBuilder` is also used under the hood to build the graphs from the asset files.